EDCD/EDDN/schemas/scanorganic-README.md

 this event necessitates being on a planet surface.
 Pulling the current coordinates from the `Status.json` should be sufficient to populate the data.
 Please ensure the data is properly synced with the journal event.

-### Use of status.json
-You are encouraged to augment your submission with values from status.json.
-When status.json is used:

-* You must verify that the timestamp from status.json is no more than one minute older than the timestamp from the `ScanOrganic` journal event
-* You must verify that the status.json `Flags2` value `0x00000010` is true (indicating that the commander is on-foot on a planet)
-* You must verify that the `BodyName` from status.json and journal events are in agreement
-* Please augment your submission with `BodyName`, `Latitude`, and `Longitude` values